ninabindel/draft-hale-pquip-hybrid-signature-spectrums/draft-hale-pquip-hybrid-signature-spectrums.md

 Hybridization benefits from the presence of artifacts as evidence of the sender's intent to decrease the risk of successful stripping attacks.
-This, however, depends strongly on where such evidence resides (e.g., in the message, the signature, or somewhere on the protocol level instead of the algorithmic level).
+This, however, depends strongly on where such evidence resides (e.g., in the message, the signature, or somewhere on the protocol level instead of at the algorithmic level).
 Even commonly discussed hybrid approaches, such as concatenation, are not inherently tied to one type of security (e.g., WNS or SNS).
-This can lead to ambiguities when comparing different approaches and assumptions about approach security or lack thereof.
-Thus in this section we cover artifact locations and also walk through a high-level comparison of a few hybrid approach categories to show how artifact location can differ within a given approach.
+This can lead to ambiguities when comparing different approaches and assumptions about security or lack thereof.
+Thus in this section we cover artifact locations and also walk through a high-level comparison of a few hybrid categories to show how artifact location can differ within a given approach.
 Artifact location is tied to non-separability notions above; thus the selection of a given security guarantee and general hybrid approach must also include finer